olaurino/mapping-vodml/005-appendices.md

-The VODML annotation elements in the VOTable schema {#sec:schema .AppendixA}
+The VODML annotation elements in the VOTable schema {#sec:schema}
 ===================================================

 <!--